watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 # Instructions to set up mujoco and torch on your hpc
-This is a guide on setting up mujoco environments for hpc (can also use for set up on personal ubuntu machines.)
+This is a guide on setting up mujoco environments for hpc (can also use for set up on personal ubuntu machines, just ignore the hpc related things.)

 *Please pay special attention to places with the word **NOTE**, that's where things can go wrong easily.*
-Last updated June 4, 2019.
+Last updated Sep 28, 2019.
+The installation can take anywhere from 2 hours to 2 weeks.
+If you get stuck try ask people in the group.

 # Python package version notice
 Currently support: pytorch 1.2(stable), do not use 0.4, please update your pytorch, gym 0.12.0, mujoco-py 1.50.1.68.
 For gym and mujoco-py use git's checkout command to get currect versions.

+**NOTE** if you don't know git, virtualenv, how to use a terminal, you should first have a quick search for these to have some basic ideas, before you proceed.

 First log in to your hpc account (After you applied for one)
 ```